btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 ### Security concerns
 [Trusted third parties are security holes](https://nakamotoinstitute.org/trusted-third-parties/#selection-7.6-6.2).
 By relying on someone else to manage a server for you, you are potentially exposing yourself to a certain attack vector.

 The most significant attack vector when using a third-party host is that a malicious and technically skilled host can create a forked version of BTCPay Server and modify it so that it either spy on your transactions or replace your [xpubkey](https://en.bitcoin.it/wiki/Deterministic_wallet_tools#Risks_of_Sharing_an_Extended_Public_Key_.28xpub.29) with his.
 This means that future payments made to you may end up in a malicious party wallet.

+It is impossible to know for certain, if the third party host was using a malicious fork.
+If you do not personally know the third party host (and even so) it is best to minimize trust in your third party host by doing the following:

+- Do not use hot wallet on the third party server, use an xpub key
+- Use it mainly for testing, learning and getting started with BTCPay
+- Do not use it with high volume payments or extremely valuable transactions

 In BTCPay Server, a private key is never required.
 This means that funds are safe even if the server is hacked, but a malicious host can intercept future payments and steal those funds.
 If you follow your transactions via a watch-only wallet, you should be able to detect such attack quickly and notice that your orders are being marked as paid, whereas you don't see the transactions in your wallet.